-Find out what an executor is, what they do and how to choose an executor for your Will.
+Find out what an executor of a Will is, what they do and how to choose an executor for your Will.

-Whether you're choosing an executor for your Will or you've been named as an executor and you're looking for advice, our guide answers your questions about executors.
+Whether you're choosing an executor for your Will or you've been named as an executor and you're looking for advice, our guide answers your questions about executors of a Will.